 What size TV do I need?
 As TVs get bigger, understanding what sizes are the best fit for a room becomes more important then ever in making a smart buying decision.
 We often talk about our favorite TVs, but the best TV is also the one that fits your home, whether it's a studio apartment or a big house with a home theater.

 As 65-inch 4K TVs become the norm and larger 70 to 80-inch models come in at more affordable prices, figuring out where to put your new TV becomes a challenge.
 Many people purchase a new TV without even considering the room it will go in, assuming any TV will work in the same spot their old set was in.
-This can lead to a less-than ideal experience when working your way through the best Netflix shows.
 But finding the right size of TV raises questions about ideal resolution, what distance from the TV is best, and whether you really want a bigger screen.